Wednesday, June 18, 2014

 I suppose if I had to sing to my schnitzel I would choose something kitschy from the Sound of Music or old school edgy from the Ramones, depending upon who was eating it.

-Aside from all he beautiful food, in intervals throughout the evening, the lovely Brona Cosgrove explained the background and benefits of Gerolsteiner water as well as some interesting facts about water.
-I didn't know that mineral water is one of the most strictly monitored forms of water in the world and requires an official seal of approval to make sure the water is bottled in it's purest form.
+Aside from all the beautiful food, in intervals throughout the evening, the lovely Brona Cosgrove explained the background and benefits of Gerolsteiner water as well as some interesting facts about water.
+I didn't know that mineral water is one of the most strictly monitored forms of water in the world and requires an official seal of approval to make sure the water is bottled in its purest form.

 There were also two running gags throughout the evening.
 The first was the rapport between Chef and his assistant for the evening Matthew Neele, the Pastry Chef at Wallsé who has an impressive list of restaurants he's worked at as an apprentice chef.
 WD50, Eleven Madison Park and Noma among them.

 Matthew seemed to tolerate the chef 's commands with amusement.
 They had a very funny, almost antagonistic rapport together but performed seamlessly side by side in the kitchen.
 The second was, even though the Chef was flawless in the kitchen, he made the mistake of mentioning he had a date that evening after the class.
 From then on, the attendees were relentless in trying to get the name of the restaurant out of him.
-Of course he refused to tell us for fear we would all show up to observe his date.
+Of course, he refused to tell us for fear we would all show up to observe his date.

 An attendee's question about using veggie alternatives to make schnitzel, sparked the funniest line of the evening: "You want to ask an Austrian chef about tofu?
 Go for it."